lin1328/ruri/doc/USAGE.md

 ```
 ruri -c test.conf -k cap_sys_admin /bin/su root -
 ```
 This will run container using test.conf.
+Behavior note: The config file has a hard size limit of 64K, this behavior can only be changed by modifying the source code.
 ***********************************************
 ```
 -a, --arch [arch] ...........................: Simulate architecture via binfmt_misc/QEMU